DITA: Code (inline and block)

 Note that adding the outputclass will prompt Oxygen to add syntax highlighting in the output (injecting a lot of inline formatting).
 If you're publishing to a location that already provides a syntax highlighter, don't add an outputclass.

 &.
-The above code really looks like this:
+The above code really looks like

 You can also reference code stored in another file using a